Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/WA/WA_4_Redacted.md

 PLAN COMPENSATION SCHEDULE ("PCS") ATTACHMENT
 MEDICAID
-For purposes of determining the Rate, the total reimbursement amount that Provider and cima have agreed upon for the applicable provider type(s) for Covered Services provided under this Agreement in effect on the date of service shall be as set forth below.
+For purposes of determining the Rate, the total reimbursement amount that Provider and aaa have agreed upon for the applicable provider type(s) for Covered Services provided under this Agreement in effect on the date of service shall be as set forth below.
-Prog H Medicaid Network
+Program: Medicaid Network
-Po” Hospit
+PC Hospite
-|__Service Description | ___Billing cod Ratel Methodology
+Billing Code Rate!
+Methodolog)
-Inpatient Facility Services Applicable Inpatient 108% of the Washington Per Service Revenue Codes State Medicaid
+Inpatient Facility Services Applicable Inpatient 108% of the Washington Per Service Revenue Codes State vedicald
 Hospital Rates
-Outpatient Facility Applicable Revenue Codes _ | 108% of the Washington Per Service Services with CPT/HCPCS Code State Medicaid
+Outpatient Facility Applicable Revenue Codes _ | 108% of the Washington Per Service Services with CPT/HCPCS Code State vedicald
-Hosp es
+Hospital Rates
-Provider shall give notice to [IJ in writing regarding changes in Provider's Charge Master within 30 (thirty) days of any adjustments to the charge amounts set forth in the Provider's Charge Master for a Covered Service set forth above for which Provider's reimbursement hereunder is based on a percentage of Eligible Charges.
+Provider shall give notice to J in writing regarding changes in Provider's Charge Master within 30 (thirty) days of any adjustments to the charge amounts set forth in the Provider's Charge Master for a Covered Service set forth above for which Provider's reimbursement hereunder is based on a percentage of Eligible Charges.
 Payments are for facility services only; professional services are excluded.